Robert S. Neuman: Education and career

 In 1956, Neuman was awarded a Guggenheim Fellowship and traveled to Barcelona, Spain.
 When asked why he chose to travel to Barcelona he said, "In Barcelona were Miró, Picasso, Julio Gonzales, Gaudi... there must be something in Barcelona!"
 While in Spain, Neuman worked alongside Antoni Tàpies, Joan-Josep Tharrats and Albert Ràfols-Casamada.
 He reunited with Alberto Burri, whom he had met while traveling in Europe under the Fulbright Fellowship.
 Burri helped Neuman launch his own show at the Galleria del Cavallino in Venice.
 This exhibition earned praise from art collector and socialite Peggy Guggenheim.
 The gallery's owner later offered Neuman a contract to return to Italy, though he declined to avoid uprooting his family.

 Robert Neuman (1960) in early studio at Central Square, Cambridge.

-When Neuman returned to the United States he embarked upon a distinguished teaching career.
-He taught successively at the Massachusetts College of Art, Brown University in Providence, and for seven years at Harvard University's Carpenter Center, Neuman also chaired the art department at Keene State College in Keene, New Hampshire from 1972 until his retirement in 1990, when he was awarded Professor Emeritus.
+When Neuman returned to the United States he embarked upon a teaching career.
+He taught successively at the Massachusetts College of Art, Brown University in Providence, and for seven years at Harvard University's Carpenter Center, Neuman also chaired the art department at Keene State College in Keene, New Hampshire from 1972 until his retirement in 1990, when he was awarded professor emeritus.

-During this time, Neuman became closely associated with numerous east coast galleries.
+During this time, Neuman became closely associated with numerous East Coast galleries.
 In 1959, he had major exhibitions in Washington, D.C. at the Gres Gallery and in Purchase, New York, at a private showing sponsored by Allan Stone.
 He was also associated with Arnold Glimcher's Pace Gallery, where his sold-out show in 1960, as well as his Grand Prize in the 1961 Boston Arts Festival, were important landmarks in his career.
-During the sixties and seventies, Neuman exhibited his work at the Ward-Nasse Gallery in Boston, Massachusetts, at the DeCordova Museum and Sculpture Park in Lexington, Massachusetts, and at the Allan Stone Gallery in New York.
+During the 1960s and '70s, Neuman exhibited his work at the Ward-Nasse Gallery in Boston, Massachusetts, at the DeCordova Museum and Sculpture Park in Lexington, Massachusetts, and at the Allan Stone Gallery in New York.